 I’m 40 meters underwater.
 It’s getting cold and dark.
 It’s only the third dive in my life, but I’m taking the advanced training course, and the Caribbean teacher was a little reckless, dashing ahead, leaving me alone.

 The next day I’m in a government office, answering an interview, raising my right hand, becoming a citizen of Dominica.

 I’m backstage at the TED Conference, about to go on, but I can’t remember my lines.
 In the audience are Bill Gates, Al Gore, Peter Gabriel, and a few hundred other intimidating geniuses.
 Heart pounding so fast and hard, I think I’m going to explode.
 They call my name.
 Ack!
 I still can’t remember my lines!
 But I hit the stage anyway.

 I’m alone on a bicycle in a forest in Sweden.
 I left Stockholm six hours ago, headed south, with only 50 kronor, and I’m getting hungry.
 I don’t know the way back.

 I’m in a filthy dorm-room apartment in Guilin, China, studying at the local university.
 At the local grocery store, I choose from a bin of live frogs.

-The India Embassy official hands me a pseudo-passport that says I am now officially a “Person of Indian Origin” - a pseudo-citizen of India.
+The India Embassy official hands me a pseudo-passport that says I am now officially an Overseas Citizen of India.

 I’m in the back of a truck in Cambodia, soaking wet, hitching a ride back to Phnom Penh after an all day bike ride.
 The roads were flooded but we rode our bikes through anyway, Mekong River water waist-high.

 That week I speak at four conferences in Cambodia, Singapore, Brunei, and Indonesia.
-By the 4th one, my American accent has started to morph into something kind of Asian.
+By the fourth one, my American accent has started to morph into something kind of Asian.

 We’re in a hospital in Singapore, having a baby.
 It’s a boy, which means he’ll serve in the Singapore military in the year 2030.
 The birth certificate says his race is Eurasian, a word I’ve never heard.